 The method of awarding financial support proceeds separately from the admissions process.
 Admission to a graduate program does not guarantee financial support; an offer of financial support does not guarantee admission.

 There are three basic sources of support:

 - Graduate School Fellowships.
 The Distinguished Graduate Student Fellowships and the Advanced Opportunity Program Fellowships are available for incoming students.
 Directions about applying for Graduate School Fellowships can be found at: http://uwm.edu/graduateschool/types-of-funding/.
 Please apply for the fellowships by December 1st.
 The Department will nominate the candidates to the Graduate School after internal review.

 - Geography Graduate Assistantship (Teaching/Project/Research Assistantships) and Mary Jo Read Fellowship.
 All incoming students are automatically considered for departmental Graduate Assistantship and Mary Jo Read Fellowship if they applied for the Geography graduate program by December 1st.
 Therefore, no separate paperwork is necessary.

 - The Financial Aid Office for Loans and Work-study.
 More information about applying for financial aid can be found at: https://uwm.edu/financialaid/.
 The Department of Geography is not involved in the process.

-For further information on funding opportunities can be found by visiting our Graduate School website at …
+For further information on funding opportunities visit the Graduate School website below:

 - Graduate School Financial Aid Information